 Still reeling from all the ways the world has changed?
 You’re hardly alone.
 The Centre for Addiction and Mental Health (CAMH) has been doing ongoing surveys since May 2020 to check in on Canadians’ pandemic health.
 As of July 2021, roughly 30% of Canadians were reporting “moderate to severe anxiety about returning to pre-pandemic routines”.
 Unsurprisingly, Canadians have reported higher levels of stress, sadness and isolation since the beginning of the pandemic.

-At the same time, the pandemic has also caused people to step back and look at their lives in a way they hadn't before.
-Suddenly, many of us had plenty of time and space to reevaluate various aspects of our lives, including:
+People have used this time to look at their lives in a way they hadn't before.
+Many of us have used this time to reevaluate various aspects of our lives, including:

 - daily routines and commutes,

 - careers and